 Several industries rely heavily on CIP, particularly those requiring optimal sanitation and hygiene throughout critical processes.
 At Highland, for instance, we frequently provide CIP systems for a wide range of industries, including pharmaceutical, food and beverage, dairy, brewery, and cosmetics manufacturing.

-CIP procedures can be used for a wide range of equipment and applications, such as:
+CIP procedures can be used for a wide range of applications, such as:

 - Processing Vessels